 4 TIPS TO CREATE WORK AND LIFE BALANCE AS A REAL ESTATE AGENT

 The life of a Real Estate agent entails a copious amount of work and not a whole lot of play.
-For those of us who have thriving careers – carving out time for our family, our friends, and even ourselves proves to be quite tricky.
+For those of us who have thriving careers – carving out quality time for our family, our friends, and even ourselves proves to be quite tricky.
 It is even harder to find and maintain work and life balance for those who are Real Estate agents.
-Not only do they work their 9-5 hours filing paperwork, responding to emails, and tending to whatever other office tasks need completing – they are also expected to be available 24/7 for their client.
-This includes holding Open Houses on the weekends and last-minute unplanned showings.
+Not only do they put in their 9-5 work hours filing paperwork, responding to work emails, and tending to whatever other office tasks need completing – they are also expected to be available 24/7 for their client.
+These long hours include Open Houses on the weekends and last-minute unplanned showings.

-We all know how important a healthy work and life balance really is.
+We all know how important achieving a healthy work life balance really is.
 The phrase is currently trending throughout the American workforce.
-Even though taking time away from work is encouraged (by most), it is difficult to put our electronic devices away at the end of the day and just disconnect.
-On top of that, there’s something inside of us that almost feels guilty when we aren’t working, and unfortunately these feelings tend to be amplified for those in the real estate industry.
+Even though taking time away from work is encouraged (by most,) it is difficult to put our electronic devices away at the end of the day and just disconnect.
+On top of that, there’s something inside of us that almost feels guilty when we aren’t working.
+Unfortunately these feelings tend to be amplified for those in the real estate industry.

-Studies have shown that neglecting your personal needs to conquer your professional obligations will cause burnout, extreme stress, and an overall decline in your physical and mental well-being.
+Studies have shown that neglecting your personal life to conquer your professional obligations will cause burnout, extreme stress, and an overall decline in your physical and mental health.
 This can lead to your work performance taking a serious dive over time.
 Because we know this is true, the trick is to get ahead of it.
-Start putting yourself first.
+Start putting yourself first and carve out some personal time.
 If you are a real estate agent, these tips and tricks are guaranteed help you establish the work and life balance you’ve been dreaming of.